tsongpra/portfolio/FinalPart3.md

 <img src="Final_Page13.JPG">

+# What I have learnt from final presentation

 I also would like to summary that I learnt along the way in my final project.

 **1) Make it simple** - All data visualizations should be digested within a few second.
 So, the design of each visualization should be matching with the target audiences knowledge.